fbpx

 • The Curious Traveler

-2 Days in Cork
+2 Days in Cork, Ireland

 Cork city is having a moment.
 While Ireland’s capital, Dublin, may be the largest and most visited city in the country, Cork offers a revitalized waterfront, plenty of live music, and quite possibly the best foodie scene on the island.
 Whether you want a cozy pub with traditional Irish fare, international cuisine, quality vegetarian options, or farm-to-table restaurants serving up the best of the season, you’ll find something for everyone’s taste.

 Steeped in history, Cork was founded as a monastic settlement in the 7th century.
 For centuries, the city weathered raids and periodic settlement by Norsemen, and eventually came under English rule in 1185.
 A long struggle for Irish independence soon followed.
 In the 18th century, Cork thrived thanks to exports of butter, whiskey, beer, and beef.
 Although famine devastated the city and country in the mid-1800s, and many who survived emigrated, today, the city is modern and thriving while preserving its history and traditions.
 Cork is perfect for urban adventuring and wandering without a set destination in mind.
-This is all good news for those of you joining Boundless Journeys for our Ireland Walking Tour, because you already know that walking is the best way to explore a new place, and your trip begins and ends in Cork!
-Come to Ireland a couple days before your tour departs and adjust to the new time zone, or relax at the end with all the sightseeing, food, and surprises the city has to offer.
-Whatever you decide, here are our suggestions to help you plan your stay in Cork.
+This is all good news for those of you joining Boundless Journeys for our Emerald Isle hiking tour because you already know that walking is the best way to explore a new place, and your trip begins and ends in Cork!

-What to Do:
+What to Do in Cork:

 While in the Shandon district, stop at Shandon Sweets the nearby candy shop that’s been owned and operated by the same family since the 1920’s.
 Using only pure ingredients, the father and son team still make the sweets by hand.
 Watch them work and grab a treat for a trip back in time.